orangeduck/mpc/README.md

 mpc_parser_t* mpc_oneof(const char* s);
 ```

-Matches any character in provided string
+Matches any single character in the string  `s`

 * * *

 ```c
 mpc_parser_t* mpc_noneof(const char* s);
 ```
-Matches any character not in provided string
+Matches any single character not in the string `s`

 * * *